glassroom/goom_ssm_rnn/README.md

 # goom_ssm_rnn

-Reference implementation of a deep RNN that captures dependencies with a non-diagonal linear state-space model (SSM) over [generalized orders of magnitude](https://github.com/glassroom/generalized_orders_of_magnitude) (GOOMs), allowing recurrent states to fluctuate freely over a greater dynamic range of real values than previously possible, enabling computation of _non-diagonal recurrences in parallel, via a prefix scan, without any form of stabilization_.
+Reference implementation of a deep RNN that captures dependencies with a non-diagonal linear state-space model (SSM) over our implementation of [generalized orders of magnitude](https://github.com/glassroom/generalized_orders_of_magnitude) (GOOMs), allowing recurrent states to fluctuate freely over a greater dynamic range of real values than previously possible, enabling computation of _non-diagonal recurrences in parallel, via a prefix scan, without any form of stabilization_.

 ## Installing